AdobeDocs/analytics-2.0-apis/segments.md

 }
 ```

-#### Schema
+### Schema
 This is a reflection of the Adobe Analytics implementation.
 In other words, it defines the configuration for the enabled evars, props, events, etc.

-#### Attributes
+### Attributes
 An attribute is an entity from the schema.
 In the above example, `variables/page` is an attribute.

-#### Context
+### Context
-The rules in a segment have a context that tells them at what level to operate at.
+The rules in a segment have a context that specify the level of operation.
 The context can be `visitors`, `visits` or `hits`.
 As an example, let's build a segment rule where revenue is greater than 0 (meaning a purchase took place) and change the context to see how things change.

-If the context is set to `visitors`, the segment will include all hits from visitors that have a purchase of some kind during a visit.
-This could be useful in analyzing customer behavior in visits leading up to a purchase and possibly behavior after a purchase is made.
+If the context is set to `visitors`, the segment includes all hits from visitors that have a purchase of some kind during a visit.
+This is useful in analyzing customer behavior in visits leading up to a purchase and possibly behavior after a purchase.

-If the context is set to `visits`, the segment will include all hits from visits where a purchase occurred.
-This could be useful for seeing the behavior of a visitor in immediate page views leading up to the purchase.
+If the context is set to `visits`, the segment includes all hits from visits where a purchase occurred.
+This is useful for seeing the behavior of a visitor in immediate page views leading up to the purchase.

-If the context is set to `hit`, the segment will only include hits where a purchase occurred, and no other hits.
-This could be useful in seeing which products were most popular.
+If the context is set to `hit`, the segment only includes hits where a purchase occurred, and no other hits.
+This is useful in seeing which products were most popular.

 In the above example, the context for the container listed is `hits`.
-This means that the container will only evaluate data at the hit level, (in contrast to visit or visitor level).
-The rows it will contain will also be at the hit level.
+This means that the container only evaluates data at the hit level, (in contrast to visit or visitor level).
+The rows in the container are also at the hit level.

-#### Row
+### Row
 A row is a single record inside of a container.
 The information stored in a row depends on the context setting for the container.
-For example, if the context is set to `visitor`, the row in the container will contain all information about the visitor spanning all hits from all visits.
-To contrast, if the context is set to 'hits', the row will only contain information related to the individual qualifying hits in the segment logic.
+For example, if the context is set to `visitor`, the row in the container contains all information about the visitor spanning all hits from all visits.
+To contrast, if the context is set to 'hits', the row only contains information related to the individual qualifying hits in the segment logic.

 In the above example, the container is set to a `hit` context.
 The container's logic states that it will only include hits that have a `page` variable set.
-Therefore, the container will only store rows of hit records where a page was set.
+Therefore, the container only stores rows of hit records where a page was set.

-#### Container
+### Container
 A container groups the segment logic and context together for use in calculating the rows that will be assigned to the container.

 A container has three properties: